Mifaxav/T480-OpenCore-Hackintosh/README.md

 <summary><strong>What's not working ⚠️</strong></summary>

-- [ ] HDMI  `Works seamlessly but there is still a sleep problem to solve regarding the same`

-- [ ] Audio Jack  `temporary fix is to decrease master 2 in midi application while headphones plugged in and keep sound tab in sys pref open and minimised.
+- [ ] Audio Jack  `Everything works except, audio jack line in.
 The update to oc 0.7.3 atleast allowed audio jack and bluetooth mic's to work 🙄`

 - [ ] WIFI  `Most of it works but MIGHT still be buggy.
 If any bugs please create a new issue`